-Section 10 - Sick Leave
+Section II - Sick Leave

-10.01 Sick Leave Earned
+1.11.01 Sick Leave Earned

 - A. 12 Month Employees: Each employee shall be credited with the equivalency of ten (10) days of paid sick leave per year.
-Sick leave will be credited at the beginning of the fiscal year for each 12 month employee.
+Sick leave will be credited at the beginning of the fiscal year for each 12-month employee.
 Employees who begin work after the first day of the fiscal year shall have their sick leave prorated. - B. School Year Employees: Each employee shall be credited with the equivalency of eight (8) days of paid sick leave per year.
 Sick leave will be credited at the beginning of the school year for each school year employee.
 Each employee must work at least one day of the new school year for the 8 days to be credited.
 Employees who begin work after the first day of the school year shall have their sick leave prorated.

-10.02 Sick Leave Use
+I.II.02 Sick Leave Use

 - A. Sick leave shall be paid for any absence from work due to: - 1.
-Personal illness, injury or serious health condition of the employee - 2.
+Personal illness, injury or serious health condition of the employee - A. Employees may use sick leave for the first three waiting period days for a Worker's Compensation injury, unless the anticipated lost time is ten (10) days or greater. - 2.
 Illness, injury or serious health condition of an employee's child, spouse/registered domestic partner, or parent - 3.
 Medical or dental appointments for the employee and/or child that cannot be scheduled outside of the employee's regularly scheduled work hours.
 The absences should only be for the time normally taken to complete the appointment and return to work. - B. Definitions: the following definitions apply under this section: - 1.
-Child: means a natural, adopted, foster or treatment foster child, a stepchild or a legal ward who is less than eighteen (18) years of age or the individual is eighteen (18) years of age or older and cannot care for himself or herself because of a serious health condition. - 2.
-Parent: means a natural parent, foster parent, treatment foster parent, adoptive parent, stepparent or legal guardian of an employee or an employee's spouse/registered domestic partner. - 3.
-Spouse: means an employee's legal husband or wife. - 4.
-Registered Domestic Partner: means that the partners have successfully been granted a Declaration of Domestic Partnership through the State of Wisconsin. - 5.
-Serious Health Condition: means a disabling physical or mental illness, injury, impairment or condition involving any of the following: - a.
+Child means a biological, adopted, foster or treatment foster child, a stepchild or a legal ward who is less than eighteen (18) years of age or the individual is eighteen (18) years of age or older and cannot care for himself or herself because of a serious health condition. - 2.
+Parent means a biological parent, foster parent, treatment foster parent, adoptive parent, stepparent or legal guardian of an employee or an employee's spouse/registered domestic partner. - 3.
+Spouse means an employee's legal partner through marriage, including husband, wife, or partner. - 4.
+Registered Domestic Partner means that the partners have successfully been granted a Declaration of Domestic Partnership in accordance with Wisconsin State Statutes. - 5.
+Serious Health Condition means a disabling physical or mental illness, injury, impairment or condition involving any of the following: - a.
 Inpatient care in a hospital, nursing home, or hospice. - b.
 Outpatient care that requires continuing treatment or supervision by a health care provider. - C. For non-FMLA absences, if an employee is sick and needs to be off from work and has exhausted all paid sick time, personal or vacation time will be used.
+If an employee has exhausted all paid leave options, an employee may use unpaid time through a payroll deduct absence.
+See Part 1, Section 15.

-10.03 Sick Leave Accumulation
+1.11.03 Sick Leave Accumulation